kernel1024/jpreader/README.md

 JPReader is a assistance tool for reading and translating text from Internet or local text repository.

-Integrated with KDE Frameworks 5 Baloo API support, Recoll support (through CLI client output parser) and Xapian backend for local text repository, external ATLAS engine interface with online translation engines support for text translation.
+Integrated with KF6 Baloo API support, Recoll support (through CLI client output parser) and Xapian backend for local text repository, external ATLAS engine interface with online translation engines support for text translation.

 Library dependencies: